jhaskinsjr/nebula/README.md

-implements a slightly more sophisticated 6-stage pipeline with automatic data- and control-hazard detection and handling; Lime augments Clementine with an L1 instruction cache, L1 data cache, and a unified L2 cache; and Oroblanco augments Lime with branch prediction and branch target buffering.
+implements a slightly more sophisticated 6-stage pipeline with automatic data- and control-hazard detection and handling; Lime augments Clementine with an L1 instruction cache, L1 data cache, and a unified L2 cache; and Oroblanco augments Lime with result forwarding, and branch prediction and branch target buffering.

 ## Software Architecture